markcerqueira/markcerqueira.github.com/_posts/2017/2017-01-02-aftertaste-final-fantasy-xv.md

 **Xenoblade Chronicles** (XC) for the Wii still stands as my favorite modern JRPG and is my go-to game when people complain that the golden era of JRPGs has come and gone; it’s my gold standard for JRPGs. **Xenoblade Chronicles X** (XCX) for the Wii U expanded on the open-world amazingness of XC but unfortunately had a story that felt very unfinished.
 FFXV sits right there alongside XCX: the open world was good (not as open and big as XCX) and a decent story (not as complete as XC) that could have benefited from more fleshing out.

 There is a bunch of DLC planned for FFXV and I’m excited to dive into it, especially if it fills in some of the holes in the story.
-But even more so, I am pumped for the FFXV development team to have a product post-mortem, take the best of what they did, and improve on the mistakes to ultimately deliver an amazing next entry in the series… **Hopefully before 2026!**
+But even more so, I am pumped for the FFXV development team to have a productive post-mortem, take the best of what they did, and improve on the mistakes to ultimately deliver an amazing next entry in the series… **Hopefully before 2026!**

 [1]: /2016/12/14/finally-final-fantasy-xv/